Augmenting software engineering with AI - The ai4se taxonomy and its use: The taxomony ai4se on Artificial Intelligence in Software Engineering

-Solutions which address several goals and tasks are associated with the SE process: For the \textit{improvement} of the \textbf{SE process}, \cite{spieker2017reinforcement} introduces Retecs, a method for automatically learning test case selection and prioritisation in continuous integration, aimed at minimising the time between code commits and developer feedback on failed tests.
+For the SE \textbf{process},~\citet{spieker_reinforcement_2017} introduces Retecs, a method for automatically learning test case selection and prioritisation in continuous integration, aimed at minimising the time between code commits and developer feedback on failed tests.
 Retecs uses reinforcement learning to select and prioritise test cases based on their execution time, previous execution history and failure rates.
-It effectively learns to prioritise error-prone test cases by following a reward function and analysing past CI cycles.

-For the \textit{understanding} of the \textbf{SE process}, \cite{lin2021traceability} presents the T-BERT framework for generating trace links between source code and natural language artefacts such as requirements or code issues.
+It effectively learns to prioritise error-prone test cases by following a reward function and analysing past CI cycles. \citet{lin_traceability_2021} presents the T-BERT framework for generating trace links between source code and natural language artefacts such as requirements or code issues.
 It demonstrates superior accuracy and efficiency for software traceability, especially in data-limited environments.

-The presented selection of recent research demonstrates the feasibility of the added dimensions and facets of the AI4SE taxonomy compared to~\cite{feldt2018ways}.
-It is our belief that it is only a matter of time before research results are presented in primary studies for the open aspects.
-For further reading, \cite{wong2023natural,allamanis2018survey} may be used.